After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: The Details of BRIDGE

 \subsection{Scorer Weight and Decision Tree Parameter Settings}

-We employ a grid search approach on the TRD validation set to optimize two critical sets of parameters: (1) the relative weights of the three-level matching scores in the Scorer module, and (2) the $\alpha$ and $\beta$ balancing thresholds in the Decision Tree module.
+We employ a grid search approach on the TRD validation set to optimize two critical sets of parameters: (1) the relative weights of the three-level matching scores in the Scorer module (sparse matching weight = 0.2, dense matching weight = 0.4, and ColBERT weight = 0.4), and (2) the $\alpha$ ($\alpha$=0.5) and $\beta$ ($\beta$=1.1) balancing thresholds in the Decision Tree module.
 Specifically, the relative weights are selected from the range $[0.1,1.0]$ with a step size of $0.1$.
 We also vary the $\alpha$ and $\beta$ balancing thresholds in $[0.1,2.0]$ with an interval of $0.1$.
-These carefully calibrated parameters, once determined, are maintained unchanged across all other datasets to ensure consistent evaluation standards.
+These carefully calibrated parameters, once determined, are maintained unchanged across all other datasets (RQA, HQA\textsubscript{P}, {\sc ConflictBank}) to ensure consistent evaluation standards.